jmcioffi4/cs5800-finalProj/README.md

 *   a valid `USAGE MESSAGE` will pop up with relevant information if an error occurs
     *   If you don't see output, it's working right.
 *   *PLEASE NOTE* The program is case sensitive.
 Please check your spelling and capitalization appropriately and any other syntax.
+*   **IMPORTANT:** when `INSERT`ing into a table, you may get errors due to needing to type in enums.
+Please refer to `SQL/create.sql` to see which tables have which enums.

 ## DeveloperView
 *   The password is `password`